 Advantages and Disadvantages of Debt Settlement

 The biggest problem is convincing a creditor, or multiple creditors, to accept less than they are owed.
-Creditors aren’t obligated to enter a settlement agreement, but many are willing if they believe you can’t pay and otherwise will file for bankruptcy protection – a step that could mean they receive little or nothing.
+Creditors aren’t obligated to enter a settlement agreement, but many are willing if they believe you can’t pay and otherwise will file for bankruptcy protection.
+If that happens, it means they receive little or nothing.

-Advantages to settling a debt:
+Advantages to Settling a Debt:

-Disadvantages to debt settlement:
+Disadvantages to Debt Settlement:

-- If you settle a debt, state and federal tax collection will treat the forgiven amount as income and require you pay taxes on it.
+- If you settle a debt, state and federal tax collection will treat the forgiven amount as income and require you to pay taxes on it.